Tucupita Marcano Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.32 team ERA ranks 18th among all MLB pitching staffs.
+- The Cardinals have the 16th-ranked team ERA across all league pitching staffs (4.27).

-- The Cardinals surrender the ninth-fewest home runs in baseball (60 total, one per game).
+- The Cardinals rank 11th in baseball in home runs allowed (61 total, one per game).

-- Montgomery gets the start for the Cardinals, his 12th of the season.
-He is 2-6 with a 4.48 ERA and 55 strikeouts in 60 1/3 innings pitched.
+- Mikolas gets the start for the Cardinals, his 13th of the season.
+He is 4-1 with a 3.75 ERA and 58 strikeouts in 69 2/3 innings pitched.

-- His most recent time out came on Sunday against the Cleveland Guardians, when the lefty tossed five innings, surrendering two earned runs while allowing seven hits.
+- The righty's last appearance was on Tuesday against the Kansas City Royals, when he tossed eight scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.